chucktilbury/toy/docs/notes.md

 ### Inheritance

-Multiple inheritance is supported by simply adding the base class to the child class.
+Multiple inheritance is supported by simply adding the base class to the child class by name.
 Virtual functions in the base class may or may not be implemented by the child.
 If a virtual function is called without an implementation, then that is a runtime error.
 If a deep child re-implements a virtual method, then only the new implementation is accessible.
 If a child class implements a non-virtual method, then that is a runtime error because making it a syntax error would require a lot of analysis that is easy at runtime.
 A non-virtual method that has no implementation is a syntax error.

 Constructors are executed in the order they are declared in the class definition.
 Destructors are executed in the opposite order.
 The user has no control over it.